sallykim5/SpacedOut/README.md

     }
 }
 ```
 - A physics body was given to both the spike and the rocket.
-This code indicates what happens when the astronaut's physics body comes in contact with the rocket physics body or the spike physics body.
+This code indicates what happens when the astronaut's physics body comes in contact with the rocket's physics body or the spike's physics body.

 ---